-- 7.26 Provision of rest-room facilities in the out-patients area, where staff can relax and take beverages and snacks, can be shared with other departments within the main renal unit.
-However, local considerations, including the length of clinics, may mean that such facilities should be included (refer to paragraph 6.49). - 7.27 Pantry facilities for staff may be needed if staff cannot easily use other renal-unit or hospital facilities for consuming or preparing food and beverages. - 7.28 If provided, these would not need to be as comprehensive as those found in other parts of the main renal unit, but should include facilities for the safe handling of food including the preparation of beverages and light snacks, for washing and storing crockery and cutlery, for storing a limited quantity of dry goods, and for the refrigerated storage of milk etc. - 7.29 Equipment should include a stainless-steel sink and drainer, an electric water boiler, a microwave oven, a worktop with cupboards, and a wash-hand basin.
+- 7.27 Provision of rest-room facilities in the out-patients area, where staff can relax and take beverages and snacks, can be shared with other departments within the main renal unit.
+However, local considerations, including the length of clinics, may mean that such facilities should be included (refer to 'Staff rest room' under 'Renal ward - Support/ utility spaces'). - 7.28 Pantry facilities for staff may be needed if staff cannot easily use other renal-unit or hospital facilities for consuming or preparing food and beverages. - 7.29 If provided, these would not need to be as comprehensive as those found in other parts of the main renal unit, but should include facilities for the safe handling of food including the preparation of beverages and light snacks, for washing and storing crockery and cutlery, for storing a limited quantity of dry goods, and for the refrigerated storage of milk etc. - 7.30 Equipment should include a stainless-steel sink and drainer, an electric water boiler, a microwave oven, a worktop with cupboards, and a wash-hand basin.